DannyM9021/cecs450/README.md

 Our goal is to find the factors that greatly contribute to the greatest amount and quality of sleep so everyone can enjoy a good night's rest.

 ## Introduction
+Sleep is essential for our physical and mental health.
+Although varies by age, adults generally require at least 7 hours of sleep each night for optimal health.
+Insufficient sleep can lead to meany negative consequences, including impaired focus, cognitive decline, delayed reactions, mood swings, and an increased risk of developing various illnesses.
+Therefore it is important to try and find ways to improve our sleep quality.

 ## Technology Used
 - [R Language](https://cran.rstudio.com/)